-- to provide guidance and assistance to the colleges and schools in developing and implementing academic program assessment plans; - to analyze and interpret assessment results, which are reported to the appropriate unit leader; and - to interact with other stakeholders, such as the Vice-Provost for Undergraduate Studies; Dean of Graduate Studies and Vice Provost for Research; Center for Teaching, Research, and Learning; and Campus Life. - C. Special and Advisory Committees
+- to provide guidance and assistance to the colleges and schools in developing and implementing academic program assessment plans; - to analyze and interpret assessment results, which are reported to the appropriate unit leader; - to interact with other stakeholders, such as the Vice-Provost for Undergraduate Studies; Dean of Graduate Studies and Vice Provost for Research; Center for Teaching, Research, and Learning; and Campus Life; and - to submit a written report to the Faculty Senate each December. - C. Special and Advisory Committees

 1. The Committee on Faculty Grievances is an elected body of the university faculty.
-Its function, as stipulated in the Faculty Manual, is to investigate and evaluate all formal grievances filed by members of the faculty and to issue a report specifying its conclusions and recommendations, which is then sent to the grievant and to either the university president or provost.
-As appropriate, the committee shall report to the Executive Committee if matters need Senate action.
+Its function is to hear and make a determination concerning all grievances filed by members of the faculty.
+As appropriate, the committee shall report to the Executive Committee if matters need Senate action or oversight attention.
 The committee is also charged with overseeing university policies and programs to make certain that all faculty are accorded equitable treatment and allocated resources equitably within the university in accordance with the university's statement on non-discrimination.
 The committee shall propose Senate action, as needed, and recommend oversight review, as needed, to the Executive Committee of the Senate.

-The committee is composed of seven tenured members of the university faculty, one from each of the following academic units: KSB, SOC, SIS, SPA, and the University Library; and two from the College of Arts and Sciences.
-Tenure-line faculty, continuing-appointment faculty, and term faculty on multi-year contracts from each academic unit elect the unit's member(s) of this committee for staggered three-year terms, with no more than three to be elected in any one year, except to fill vacancies in unexpired terms.
+The committee is composed of seven tenured members of the university faculty, one from each of the following academic units: KSB, SOC, SIS, SPA, the University Library; and two from the College of Arts and Sciences.
+Tenure-line faculty and term faculty on multi-year contracts from each academic unit elect the unit's member(s) of this committee for staggered three-year terms, with no more than three to be elected in any one year, except to fill vacancies in unexpired terms.
 The chair is to be elected by and from the membership of the committee.